Sujeet-Uchagaonkar/concourse-ci-poc/README.md

 - Create artifact in one task and pass it as an input for second task.
 Use pipeline with file named input-output-poc.yml.
   Deploy it and observe the output of each task.

+- Resources are how Concourse interacts with the outside world.
+Here's a short list of some things that resources can do:

+		You want something to run every five minutes?
+Time resource.

+		You want to run tests on every new commit to the main branch?
+Git resource.

+		Run unit tests on new PR's?
+Github-PR resource.

+		Fetch or push the latest image of your app?
+Registry-image resource.

+Use pipeline with file named git-resource-poc.yml.
+Deploy it and commit something in git repository branch & this will trigger your pipeline.

+You can find out which resources a worker has by running:
+	  `fly -t tutorial workers --details`